yenly/foamy-nextjs/README.md

 - disable and enable extensions needed and restart VS Code

 ### How to deploy
 I pick this stack for its easy [deploy to Vercel](https://nextjs.org/docs/deployment).
+To deploy under a sub-path on your domain, [use `basePath` option](https://nextjs.org/docs/api-reference/next.config.js/basepath).

 ### Recommended Resources
 - [Foam Recipes](https://foambubble.github.io/foam/recipes)